Arts & Culture

 Back in the day, Native American tribes journeyed to Lake Tahoe to collect medicinal plans, fish the cool blue water, hunt, and gather materials for tools.
 By the late 19th century, Lake Tahoe mesmerized the wealthy San Franciscans who built large summer estates along the shores, entertaining the rich and famous.
 Gold and silver were discovered in Virginia City, Nevada, and lumber from the Sierra Nevada was hauled away to support the burgeoning mining town.
 The cultural fabric of Lake Tahoe is rich and western and our historic sites and gallery events will bring it all to life.

-Tickets are on sale now for concerts, plays, comedy improv shows, fine art shows, movement and rhythm workshops, art camps and more starting on June 22 and running through October.
+Tickets are on sale now for concerts, plays, comedy improv shows, fine art shows, movement and rhythm workshops, art camps and more starting mid-June and running through October.

 Lake Tahoe Shakespeare Festival

-July 6 – August 26, 2018, Lake Tahoe Shakespeare Festival, on the shores of Lake Tahoe.
-Macbeth, Shakespeare’s Towering Tragedy, By William Shakespeare, Directed by Charles Fee.
+July 2 – August 22, 2021, Lake Tahoe Shakespeare Festival, on the shores of Lake Tahoe.
+Much Ado About Nothing and Mamma Mia!
 Enjoy extraordinary entertainment in an exceptional setting!
 Imagine your toes in the sand, a fantastic bottle of wine nearby, a gourmet meal in hand and first-class entertainment before you… all while basking in a perfect Lake Tahoe sunset with your friends and family.
 You’re not dreaming, you’re experiencing the enchantment of Lake Tahoe Shakespeare Festival at Sand Harbor at Lake Tahoe Nevada State Park.

 Wa She Shu It’ Deh Native American Arts Festival